 - Complex congenital heart disease

-- The fellow will become proficient in performing and reporting stress echocardiography
+The fellow will become proficient in performing and reporting exercise and pharmacological stress echocardiography including preoperative, coronary artery disease and valve disease evaluation.

 The fellow will become experienced in the use of contrast echocardiography for LV opacification, myocardial perfusion and as a diagnostic adjunct in patients undergoing stress echocardiography.